onethawt/idaplugins-list/README.md

 * [IDA Eye](http://www.mfmokbel.com/Down/RCE/Documentation.html): Plugin that enables you to perform different operations at the mnemonic level, independent of any particular processor type.
 These operations are facilitated through a parameterized template, which include the capabilities to de/highlight instructions, gather statistical information about the frequency of each instruction, and search for sequences of mnemonics, among other features.

+* [IDA Extrapass](http://sourceforge.net/projects/idaextrapassplugin/): An IDA Pro Win32 target clean up plug-in by Sirmabus.
+It does essentially four cleaning/fixing steps: Convert stray code section values to "unknown", fix missing "align" blocks, fix missing code bytes, and locate and fix missing/undefined functions.

+* [IDA Patchwork](https://bitbucket.org/daniel_plohmann/idapatchwork): Stitching against malware families with IDA Pro (tool for the talk at Spring9, https://spring2014.gdata.de/spring2014/programm.html).
+In essence, I use a somewhat fixed / refurbished version of PyEmu along IDA to demonstrate deobfuscation of the different patterns found in the malware family Nymaim.

 * [IDA Scope](https://bitbucket.org/daniel_plohmann/simplifire.idascope): IDAscope is an IDA Pro extension with the goal to ease the task of (malware) reverse engineering with a current focus on x86 Windows.
 It consists of multiple tabs, containing functionality to achieve different goals such as fast identification of semantically interesting locations in the analysis target, seamless access to MSDN documentation of Windows API, and finding of potential crypto/compression algorithms.

 * [IDA Sploiter](http://thesprawl.org/projects/ida-sploiter/): IDA Sploiter is a plugin for Hex-Ray's IDA Pro disassembler designed to enhance IDA's capabilities as an exploit development and vulnerability research tool.
 Some of the plugin's features include a powerful ROP gadgets search engine, semantic gadget analysis and filtering, interactive ROP chain builder, stack pivot analysis, writable function pointer search, cyclic memory pattern generation and offset analysis, detection of bad characters and memory holes, and many others.